 Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
 A significant percentage of the Council's special revenue funds, which the Council receives, are provided by the United States Department of Health and Human Services - Administration on Aging to the Governor's Office of Elderly Affairs (GOEA), which in turn "passes through" the funds to the Council.

-The Council has established several special revenue The following are brief descriptions of the each special of fund and their revenue classification as either а major or nonmajor governmental fund:
+The Council has established several special revenue funds.
+The following are brief descriptions of the purpose of each special revenue fund and their classification as either a major or nonmajor governmental fund:

 Workforce Investment Board (WIB)